waimea-bsjenner/200dtd-course-planner-project/README.md

 My project will be a course planner for teachers, that allows them to manage topics, classes, and assignments within a web app.

-- A database featuring classes, topics, and assignments
+- The display of classes, topics, and assignments
-- Give lachlan a big 'ol smooch
+- The ability to edit which topics and assignments have been completed
-- Feature 3 here
+- The ability to change details about classes, topics and assignments
 - Feature 4 here
 - Feature 5 here